 Black with white stripes or white with black stripes, you decide.
 Either way, the zebra is a must-see when on safari.

-Where to See Zebra: Kruger National Park • Sabi Sands Game Reserve • Welgevonden Park • Hluhluwe-Imfolozi Park • Timbavati Game Reserve • Madikwe Game Reserve • Greater Addo Elephant Park
+Where to See Zebras: Kruger National Park • Sabi Sands Game Reserve • Welgevonden Park • Hluhluwe-Imfolozi Park • Timbavati Game Reserve • Madikwe Game Reserve • Greater Addo Elephant Park

 Known as the “McDonalds of the bush”, these beautiful buck are scattered all over the safari reserves of South Africa.
 They are graceful and agile, and can spring and run at amazing heights and speeds.